Mahdiyasser/Mahdiyasser/README.md

 - 👀 I’m interested in programming,networking,servers,local ai,open source OSs and iam curently using Linux Mint Cinnamon as my daily driver
 - i also made 3 servers file server,media server and web server and iam curently devolping a AI Box that can work completly ofline with no APIs
 - and its made for (pi 5)
+- and i host my own website or 4 websites to be presice
 - 🌱 I’m currently learning coding
 - 💞️ I’m looking to collaborate on any projects
 - 📫 How to reach me mahdiyasser526@gmail.com